SACEMA/secondWaves/README.md

 # 2020-09-03

 - Errors
-    - DEU, CHL (Error: missing value where TRUE/FALSE needed)
+    - DEU, CHL, ITA (Error: missing value where TRUE/FALSE needed) - TODO PRIORITY
-    - ITA
 - Methodology notes
-    - We're not actually interested in valleys; on decline, we're interested in (1) point where first wave ends and (2) the trough (minimum value after the first peak but before the end of the second wave)
+    - We're not actually interested in valleys; on decline, we're interested in (1) point where first wave ends and (2) the trough (minimum value after the first peak but before the end of the second wave) - TODO PRIORITY
-    - We should look at sensitivity and specificity of upticks as indicators for second waves; currently they are used to define resurgence but maybe this should change??
+    - We should look at sensitivity and specificity of upticks as indicators for second waves; currently they are used to define resurgence but maybe this should change?? - TODO (but need to discuss further)
     - May want to try increasing `m` to 14; `minVal` should probably be 0; look at different values for `change`?
+    - Change output of `find_upticks()` from `starts` to `ends` so it can be used prospectively - TODO EASY
 - Figure notes (parameters: change = 15, minVal = 2, m = 10, len = 5)
     - FIN: very jaggedy - gives 2 peaks that shouldn't be; neither is big enough to meet the second wave criterion; increase at the end would probably qualify as an 'uptick' in any non-technical assessment but doesn't meet our criteria
     - FRA: jaggedy - gives 2 peaks that shouldn't be; neither is big enough to meet the second wave criterion, so maybe this is ok but we need to add a check for this; example of a second wave without a preceeding uptick
-    - KOR: example with upticks much earlier than second wave (and one as it takes off); should these be considered examples of false positive indicators; NB: one of the **upticks** disappeared when `m` set to 14... this should not happen
+    - KOR: example with upticks much earlier than second wave (and one as it takes off); should these be considered examples of false positive indicators; NB: one of the **upticks** disappeared when `m` set to 14... this should not happen - TODO
     - ISR: example of a resurgence during the second wave
-    - DNK: example of a second wave without a preceeding uptick
+    - DNK: example of a second wave without a preceeding uptick; also has spurious peak
     - LVA: very jaggedy - gives 4 peaks that shouldn't be but none meet second wave criterion (add check); one of these peaks removed when `m` set to 14
     - PER: has an intermediate peak as part of resurgence that shouldn't be there; maybe try increasing `change`? increasing `m` (eg to 14) could also help and might get rid of some of the other spurious peaks as well (NB: there is an uptick that preceeds the spurious peak so maybe it's just a minor resurgence?); intermediate peak removed when `m` set to 14
     - PRT: jaggedy - has 3 peaks that aren't wave peaks; 2 follow upticks so could be considered resurgence peaks; third could be